-Train staff, assign roles and create knowledge communities: Agencies should consider what roles key staff will play during crisis situations, with a specific emphasis on who has responsibility for the authorisation of messages to the public.
-Members of the communication team should also receive guidance on how to present information to the target audience via adequate multiple media channels in a clear and consistent fashion.
-This might be achieved through the creation of special interest groups (or 'knowledge communities') within the sector that allow individuals to share best practice in this area.
-There should also be contingency planning for large-scale incidents, which might place a huge strain on the resources of these teams as they try to answer each citizen query promptly.
+Train staff, assign roles and create knowledge communities: Agencies should consider what roles key staff will play during crisis situations, with emphasis specifically on who is responsible for the authorisation of messages to the public.
+Members of the communication team should also receive guidance on how to present information to the target audience via multiple and adequate media channels in a clear and consistent fashion.
+This may be achieved through the creation of special interest groups (or 'knowledge communities') within the sector that allow individuals to share best practice in this area.
+There should also be contingency planning for large- scale incidents, which often place huge strain on the resources of these teams as they try to answer each citizen query promptly.